 Today I write this post from the beach.
 I’m sitting in a beach side cafe on Otres Beach in Cambodia and with a beer in hand and the ocean breeze coming in, I’m on my computer.

 This is what I see when I think of location independent living.
 The fresh air and beach as the office environment.
 I can’t complain.

 And the fact that we’ve found a Greek owned cafe with a few killer Greek dishes and sauces just makes things even better.

 Last night for dinner we had freshly grilled snapper with a simple sauce.
 Perfection.

 When you’re close to the water seafood and fish is the way to go.
 And so if you’ve got a supply of freshly caught fish in the area I urge you to make this deep fried fish dish.

-I learned how to make this during a cooking class at the Blue Elephant in Bangkok and the sauce will truly knock your socks off.
+I learned how to make this lemongrass sauce for fish during a cooking class at the Blue Elephant in Bangkok and the sauce will truly knock your socks off.
 Now that summer is just around the corner fish makes for the perfect entree and this dish will not disappoint.

 I had never cooked with sea bass fillet before, always opting instead for a whole Mediterranean sea bass to make my classic steamed branzini recipe, but in this case we were going to deep fry the fish.
 That’s not the star of this recipe though.

 What really shines through is the sauce.
 The lemongrass sauce for fish is made from scratch with a curry paste first pounded in a mortar and pestle and then being pan fried with broth and other sauces to make the glaze for the fish.